IRNAS/irnas-guidelines-docs/docs/github_projects_guidelines.md

 ### Mechanics project

-Below files should be commited to the GitHub repository:
+Below files should be committed to the GitHub repository:

 - STEP files
 - STL files